loophole/website/docs/commands/help.md

 Loophole - End to end TLS encrypted TCP communication between you and your clients

 Usage:
+  loophole [flags]
-  loophole <port> [host] [flags] loophole [command]
+  loophole [command]

 Available Commands:
-  account     Parent for commands concerning your loophole account.
-Always use with one of the following: login, logout completion  Generates bash completion scripts help        Help about any command
+  account     Group of comands concerning loophole account completion  Generates bash completion scripts help        Help about any command http        Expose http server on given port to the public path        Expose given directory to the public webdav      Expose given directory to the public via WebDav

 Flags:
   -h, --help      help for loophole
-      --hostname string        custom hostname you want to run service on -i, --identity-file string   private key path (default "/home/lukasz/.ssh/id_rsa") --qr                     use if you want a QR version of your url to be shown -v, --verbose                verbose output
-      --version                version for loophole
+  -v, --verbose   verbose output

 Use "loophole [command] --help" for more information about a command.
 ```